fthomasmorel/Sudoku-solver/README.md

 # Sudoku-solver

 A sudoku solver written in Haskell for Euler Project #96.

-Please uncomment line #22 in the main function if you want to get the euler answer

 ![Example](example.gif)